All You Need to Know About Ethereum in 2022

 Bitcoin is undoubtedly the leader of the cryptocurrency pack, but what if you’re looking for a future-proof alternative that might have more growth potential?

-Enter Ethereum, which has grown 1000% in value over the past two years.
-More than double the growth seen by Bitcoin in the same period.
+Enter Ethereum, which grew over 1000% in value over the past two years.
+That’s more than double the growth seen by Bitcoin in the same period.
 Some of these gains have lapsed recently as the entire market has pulled back, but the gains remain substantial.

 Ethereum is far more than a conventional cryptocurrency, it’s an entire platform for building projects powered by a cryptocurrency called Ether.